Institute for Advanced Research

 Fellows are encouraged to spend at least three days per week in residence in the Lillian Goldman Reading Room using archival and library resources.
 Fellows are expected to participate in the Center for Jewish History Fellowship Seminar Program, attend all the meetings of the fellowship program cohort, present a pre-circulated paper to be discussed at one of those meetings, deliver a minimum of one lecture based on research conducted at CJH, and submit a report upon completion of the fellowship describing their experience as a Center Fellow.

 For a complete list of available fellowship programs, please click below to view descriptions and application guidelines.
-Questions about the fellowship program may be directed to Miriam Mora.
+Questions about the fellowship program may be directed to Lauren Gilbert.

 Available Fellowships